vanathir/DH150-Assignment_1/README.md

 1. *Visibility of system status*
     - Ex.
 Survey page
     - The Airbnb website has a survey page at the very beginning as soon as you open it up, because it asks you your preferences for where you want to stay and when, along with how many people.
 It is a good example of the visibility of system status because it is a short survey that is quick to finish but also effective in narrowing down your results for potential Airbnb's to stay at.
+This can be seen in the image above.
     - Severity rating: 1

 2. *Match between system and the real world*